David Young (judge): Personal life

 In 2002, Young completed Harvard Kennedy School's program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Career

 Young was an assistant state attorney under Janet Reno when she was Florida State Attorney.
 In 2000, he was elected Circuit Court judge in Miami-Dade County.
 The local Republican Party tried to recruit him as a congressional candidate in 2004 but the party's negative stance towards gay politics convinced him to join the Democratic Party.
 His last day as a circuit judge was declared "Judge David Young Day".
 He is also a member of the board of the Humane Society.

 Young presided over the America West Flight 556 case, in which two America West Airlines pilots were convicted of trying to fly a plane while drunk.

-After his two year television career, Young was elected back to the Circuit Court of Miami Dade County Florida without opposition in 2016.
+After his two year television career, Young was elected back to the Circuit Court of Miami-Dade County, Florida, without opposition in 2016 and again in 2022.

+He is currently the Judge in the Joe Jonas and Sophie Turner Divorce Case.